ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-explicit/README.md

   xₙ₊₁ = xₙ + h,
   yₙ₊₁ = yₙ + h * f(xₙ, yₙ),

-where h is the step size, and f is the function defining the ODE.
+where h is the step size, and f is the function defining the problemm.

 ## Code Structure

 - `main.m` — Entry point; loads problem data and calls the solver.
 - `euler_explicit.m` — Core implementation of the Explicit Euler algorithm.
-- `rhs_function.m` — Defines the right-hand side function *f(x, y)* of the ODE.
+- `rhs_function.m` — Defines the right-hand side function *f(x, y)* of the problem.
 - `solution.m` — (Optional) Exact solution *y(x)*, used for error estimation.
 - `problem_data.m` — Specifies parameters such as step size, initial conditions, and interval.
 - `write_head.m` — Displays a header for formatted output.